Hotmoka/hotmoka/README.md

 > ```
 >
 > The result would be the same, since both are views of the same node object.
+> Moreover, note that we have initialized the node inside the try-with-resource,
+> before publishing the service as the last of the three resources.
+> This ensures that the node, when published, is already initialized.
+> In principle, publishing an uninitialized node, as done previously, exposes
+> to the risk that somebody else might initialize the node, hence taking its control
+> since he will set the keys of the gamete.

 If you re-package the `blockchain` project, re-run it with `java` and re-enter the last URL in a browser on your local machine, the response will be positive this time: